CagriCatik/Docker/05_Dockerfile/README.md

 ### 7. Accessing the Application

 Open a web browser and navigate to `http://localhost:5000` to view the Flask application running inside the Docker container.

-#### Conclusion

-Congratulations!
-You've successfully Dockerized a Python Flask application using Docker and Dockerfiles.
-This example demonstrates how to containerize a web application, making it portable and isolated from the host environment.
-You can further explore Docker features, such as volume mounting, networking, and Docker Compose, to enhance your development and deployment workflows.
-Happy containerizing! 🐳🚀